 2015-2016 White House Fellows the Obama Family’s pet dog, Bo.

 - Placements: Fellows are placed as advisors to senior White House staff, Cabinet Secretaries, and other top-ranking government officials.
 Fellows work on both short-term time-sensitive projects and longer-term strategic initiatives.

-- Education Program: The fellows participate in bi-weekly off-the-record leadership roundtable discussions with policy, government and business leaders, which expands their knowledge of leadership, policy-making, and contemporary issues.
+- Education Program: The Fellows participate in bi-weekly off-the-record leadership roundtable discussions with policy, government and business leaders, which expands their knowledge of leadership, policy-making, and contemporary issues.

 - Domestic and International Policy Trips: Fellows take policy trips to explore U.S. policy in action both domestically and internationally.
 Recent trips have included South Korea, Japan, Los Angeles, and New York.

 - Fellowship Class: The Fellowship provides a cohort structure that allows you to bond with the other Fellows.
 Fellows participate in after-hours events, both fun and professional.
-They have played basketball at the “highest court in the land”, attended private tours of Air Force One, and had dinners with White House Fellows Commissioners and Cabinet secretaries.
+They have played basketball on the “highest court in the land”, attended private tours of Air Force One, and had dinners with White House Fellows Commissioners and Cabinet secretaries.
 The entire year is designed to foster a lifelong commitment to each other and the alumni community.

-- Community Service: Community service plays a vital role in the program, and Fellows often take part in service projects throughout the year.
+- Community Service: Community service plays a vital role in the program, and Fellows take part in service projects throughout the year.

 Selection as a White House Fellow is based on a combination of the following criteria:

 - A record of remarkable professional achievement early in one’s career.